impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-2-content.md

 fi
 ```

+The first line is a comment which tells us the intention of this code.

-The first line is a comment which seems to say that this block of code adds completion functionality.
-But that doesn't appear to be what the code actually does.
-Instead, it first checks whether the first argument to `init` is the string "--complete".
+The next line is a test which checks whether the first argument to `init` is the string "--complete".
 If it is, it just `echo`'s some strings to the screen and then exits.
+These strings correspond to the valid arguments that `rbenv init` accepts.

 I'm able to reproduce this by running a simple `rbenv init --complete` in my terminal:

 ```
 $ rbenv init --complete